 Day Trading Margin Requirements for the Bitcoin Futures Contract

 Day trading margins are determined by our clearing firms and are typically provided as a percentage of the initial margin or a dollar amount.
-CLICK HERE to view the day trading margin requirements for the Micro Bitcoin futures contract available from each of our clearing firms.
+CLICK HERE to view the day trading margin requirements futures contract available from each of our clearing firms.
 This is the amount of money you need to daytrade the Bitcoin contract i.e. getting in and out of the market before the trading session ends.
 Day Trading Margins are based on many factors, including market volatility, open interest, customer credit profile, and the level of funding in the specific customer’s account.

 Cryptocurrency technology is new technology and it is evolving rapidly with new and influential players entering the space every day.
 As such, rumors, whether substantiated or not, can affect the pricing in very extreme ways.
 Unlike other asset classes (FX, Equities, Commodities, etc.), the Bitcoin market is dominated by retail speculators.
-As such, we believe that you should not extend your trading beyond day trading and NOT leave positions overnight or the weekend.
+As such, we believe that you should not extend your trading beyond day trading and NOT leave positions overnight or on the weekend.
 Our main concern is the price gaps that can occur and affect your account adversely.

 We do not encourage anyone to trade with a higher number of contracts due to a higher level of risk-reward.
 However, qualified clients are eligible to receive reduced Day Trading Margins on Bitcoin Futures.
 Please call us today at (800) 771-6748 / Local (561) 367-8686 or send an email to email@example.com to discuss further.
 (Put bitcoin futures on the subject).